vrajani/tech-questions/README.md

 * What is deadlock?
 Explain all conditions
 * ACID properties Explain with an example
 * NoSQL vs SQL
+* Checkpoints that I would use to test a chat system.
 * What is normalization ?
 Explain all types .

 1) What is Hashmap ? how it implemented ?